 Make full use of the Media Package and the online exhibitor search to be found by visitors.

-Further sponsoring and advertising options as well as PR for exhibitors give you the opportunity to attract attention.
+Further sponsorship and advertising options as well as PR for exhibitors give you the opportunity to draw attention to yourself.
+Be inspired by our advertising portfolio and contact our colleagues for advice:

 The BECO Shop is your ordering platform for all products and services you need for the construction and dismantling of your stand.
 As a registered exhibitor, you can order any additional services online from autumn onwards.
 You will need your hall and stand number.